 Since March 2020, the spread of COVID-19 has severely impacted many local economies around the globe.
 In many countries, including Canada, businesses are being forced to cease or limit operations for long or indefinite periods of time.
 Measures taken to contain the spread of the virus, including travel bans, quarantines, social distancing, and closures of non-essential services have triggered significant disruptions to businesses worldwide, resulting in an economic slowdown.
 Global stock markets have also experienced great volatility and a significant weakening.
 Governments and central banks have responded with monetary and fiscal interventions to stabilize economic conditions.
-As at the date of this report, the Company has not been significantly impacted by the spread of COVID-19.
+As at the date of this report, the Company has not been directly impacted by the spread of COVID-19 however timelines for work conducted by contractors and suppliers has significantly lengthened.